May 17: Today in Royal History

 May 17, 1802 – Death of Sophie Antonia of Brunswick-Wolfenbüttel, Duchess of Saxe-Coburg-Saalfeld, wife of Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld, in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in Bavaria, Germany; buried in the ducal crypt at the Morizkirche (or Stadtkirche St. Moriz) in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in Bavaria, Germany

 Sophia Antonia was the wife of Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld, and the great-grandmother of Queen Victoria and her husband Prince Albert.
-She had connections to a number of royal families.
+She had connections to many royal families.
 She was the paternal aunt of Ivan VI, Emperor of All Russia, first cousin of Maria Theresa, Archduchess of Austria, and Queen of Hungary, Croatia, and Bohemia, and first cousin of Peter II, Emperor of All Russia.
-Because she was related to many royal families, Sophie Antonia was considered as a bride for a number of princes.
-However, she was not considered attractive which resulted in the failure of many marriage negotiations.
+Because she was related to many royal families, Sophie Antonia was considered as a bride for several princes.
+However, she was not considered attractive causing the failure of many marriage negotiations.
 In 1749, she married Ernst Friedrich, the future Duke of Saxe-Coburg-Saalfeld.
 The couple had seven children but only three survived childhood

 Unofficial Royalty: Sophie Antonia of Brunswick-Wolfenbüttel, Duchess of Saxe-Coburg-Saalfeld